How Was Neptune Discovered? The Story of Mathematical Competition and an Unresolved Controversy

 Among the tools he used to solve for Neptune’s orbit was a false correlation known as Bode’s Law which noted that the distance from Saturn to the Sun was twice the distance from Jupiter to the Sun and that the distance from Uranus to the Sun was twice the distance from Saturn to the Sun, and so on.
 Essentially, it states that the distance from a planet to the Sun is twice the distance from the previous planet to the Sun.
 As it turns out, Bode’s Law fails to correctly place Mercury and it requires a planet to be placed between Mars and Jupiter if the pattern is to hold.
 Bode’s Law will ultimately fail on Neptune also (217).

 Along with using Bode’s Law, Adams also used a circular orbit as his initial attempt to a solution.
-He knew that it would not be correct but it was a good starting point to compare it with the observational data and refine it to a more elliptical orbit as he iterated more solutions (Moreux 158).
+He knew that it would not be correct but it was a good starting point to compare it with the observational data and refine it to a more elliptical orbit as he iterated more solutions.
+Another technique involved taking all the gravitational perturbations that the other planets imparted on Uranus away would help reveal the missing component provided by the missing planet (Moreux 158, Jones 8-10).

 As he worked in these calculations Adams needed data from past observations and he contacted Challis, who was in charge of the observatory at Cambridge.
-In a letter dated February 13, 1844 Challis writes to Airy.
-He requested the errors in the "geocentric longitudes" and "heliocentric longitudes" of Uranus, from 1818 to 1826.
-Airy does even better and sends data from 1754 to 1830 as well as notes on any discrepancies there may be from other published material that existed at the time (Airy 129).
+In a letter dated February 13, 1844 Challis writes to Airy about Adam's finished work and the desire of Adams for the errors in the "geocentric longitudes" and "heliocentric longitudes" of Uranus, from 1818 to 1826.
+Airy does even better and sends data from 1754 to 1830 as well as notes on any discrepancies there may be from other published material that existed at the time (Airy 129, Jones 12).

 Airy and His Mistake

 In a letter dated September 22, 1845 Challis writes to Airy about Adams' finished work and his desire to meet with Challis and Airy to discuss them.
-Airy responds September 29th that such a meeting would be a great idea and that Adams should write to Airy to settle the date (Airy 129).
+Airy responds September 29 that such a meeting would be a great idea and that Adams should write to Airy to settle the date.
+Ironically, Adams sent where the possible location should have been for a missing planet if you looked on October 1, 1845.
+Backtracking what we know now, if Challis had looked he would have found Neptune only 2 degrees from the expected location (Airy 129, Jones 13)!

 On October 21, 1845, Adams sends his work to Airy in hopes that he would assist him in the search for Neptune.
 Adams did not seem to have enough conviction in his work to officially submit it for publication and would eventually revise his work several times.
 Adams was foremost a mathematician and an astronomer second.
 He may have wanted his work in more capable hands before taking the plunge of making his work official.
 (Rawlins 116).

 Officially, Airy does not fully appreciate what he has received.
 He feels that certain portions of Adams work are assumed numbers when in reality Adams had made hard calculations over those elements.
 Airy was also more focused on how Adams work could help solve a problem with the radius vector of Uranus, or the distance problem that helped spark the quest for a new planet in the first place, than with the implications of Adam’s work.
-He writes back to Adams on November 5th expressing this (Lyttleton 221-2, Airy 130).
+He felt that gravity might work differently around there and so wanted Adams to see if it could solve that problem, because to Airy the work Adams submitted could be separated from the vector dilemma and still be valid, so why not see if a correlation existed.
+He writes back to Adams on November 5 expressing this (Lyttleton 221-2, Airy 130).

 Finally, he also mentions in his letter to Adams that he has concerns about if the data takes into account recently measured errors in the orbits of Jupiter and Saturn because of gravitational tugging between them all.
-Naturally, not having his request met and instead being dealt all these comments and questions made Adams mad.
-He does not respond to Airy (222-3).
+Naturally, not having his request met and instead being dealt all these comments and questions made Adams mad, though he would respond to Airy a full year later (November 18, 1845), stating that he was trying to resolve a distance calculation to ensure Airy's queries were resolved.
+He also points out the radius vector problem is merely a result of angular momentum mistakes taken from Uranus that once considered render the problem obsolete.
+Finally, Adams also wanted to ensure Airy that his work was indeed his own, found as a result of rigorous calculations and so confidence should be placed in his work (despite his lack of publication) (Lyttleton 222-3, Jones 18-21).

 Enter Le Verrier